edwardslab-wustl/dxm/README.md

 Example:

-    dxm_solveMethylation -i sampleInput.bed -o testSample
+    dxm_solveMethylation -i sampleInput.bed -c 400 -o testSample

 Notes:

   -i specifies the input methylation data

--c specifies the maximum coverage
+  -c specifies the maximum coverage (default 400)

+  -o specifies a prefix for the output file

 Set the -c flag to the maximum coverage in the input file.
 Increasing -c above the maximum coverage will needlessly increase memory usage.
+Additional flags for user specified advanced parameters can be seen using the --help flag.

 DXM computational time scales with number of subpopulations, number of CpGs, and maximum coverage.
 DXM solved eRRBS and Methyl-Seq samples for 2 subpopulations at average coverage of 60x in ~2 hours.

 The outputs of dxm_solveMethylation are:
-- testSample_reconstructed_1_subpops.txt  - regions with 1 major profile
+- <prefix>_reconstructed_1_subpops.txt  - regions with 1 major profile
-- testSample_reconstructed_2_subpops.txt  - regions with 2 major methylation profiles
+- <prefix>_reconstructed_2_subpops.txt  - regions with 2 major methylation profiles
-- testSample_allVitProb.txt  - list of all relative posterior probabilities
+- <prefix>_allVitProb.txt  - list of all relative posterior probabilities

+<prefix> = testSample in this example.

 These are tab-delimited files.
-The format for testSample_reconstructed_1_subpops.txt is:
+The format for <prefix>_reconstructed_1_subpops.txt is:
 1. chromosome
 2. position
 3. position2
 4. region name
 5. methylation state of major (only) subpopulation

-The format for testSample_reconstructed_2_subpops.txt is:
+The format for <prefix>_reconstructed_2_subpops.txt is:
 1. chromosome
 2. position
 3. position2